catherinevaraspadilla-commits/yolo-sam2-lab-tracking/docs/pipeline_improvements.md

 # Pipeline Architecture

-This document describes the final pipeline architecture, what each component does, why it reduces ID switching / color flicker, and how to tune parameters.
+This document describes the pipeline architecture, what each component does, why it reduces ID switching / color flicker, and how to tune parameters.

 ---